craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ###### 3 AP
 ''

-Reduce your current total Flux by a number equal to half your Degree of Proficiency in
+Reduce your current total Flux by a number equal to half your Degree of Proficiency in either the 'Static Casting' or 'Fluid Casting' skills, whichever is greater.